rz295/IIB-Project/ProjectLogbook.md

 * Explained how calibration parameters are deployed in the conversion routines for temperature, humidity and pressure

 ### Thursday - November 19th, 2020 - Rae + Phillip
-In terms of next steps, Rae will need to:
+In terms of next steps, Rae would need to:
 * Focus on 3 applications namely pendulum, aircraft altitude and air quality and list all necessary sensor signals for each application
 * Talk to James about the bme file and ask how the equations corresponding to the conversion routines work in order to get more hints about additional parameters that could be used to form the dimensionless groups
 * Speak to Vasileios about the ideas of forming dimensionless groups using the newton interface, and write newton descriptions for each example